 IV.
 Delivery dates

-2. A customer-requested fixed delivery date only becomes an integral part of the contract if we confirm the delivery date in writing.
+Customer requests for a binding delivery date shall only become part of the contract if we confirm the delivery date in text form.

-4. If we are unable to comply with a fixed delivery date due to reasons for which we are responsible, the customer must set us an extension of at least 10 days for subsequent delivery to no avail before he may rescind the contract and/or claim damages.
+If we are unable to meet a binding delivery date for reasons for which we are responsible, the customer must unsuccessfully set us a subsequent delivery period of at least 10 days before he may withdraw from the contract and/or claim damages.

 V. Dispatch and transfer of risk

 The risk shall pass to the customer as soon as the goods are taken over by a forwarding agent or carrier at our premises or delivery warehouse.
 This shall also apply if we take over further services, such as freight-free shipment, carriage or similar.